-If your neighbor owns the property, and you're merely a renter, the situation might factor into your decision about renewing your lease.
+If your neighbor owns the property, and you're merely a renter, that reality might factor into your decision about renewing your lease.
 If you're in a multi-unit building, particularly in a large city, you might be able to consider creative alternatives with your management company.
-It might be willing to let you switch apartments in the same building.
+It might be willing to let you switch apartments within the same building.
 You might be able to convince the company to allow you to pay a little extra to move apartments even before your lease expires.
-This would allow both you and your neighbor to live in peace, but farther away from one another.
+This could allow both you and your neighbor to live in peace, but farther away from one another.

 If you are a homeowner, the matter could be more complicated.
 In the worst case, you might consider selling your home.
 Realize, however, that depending on your state's laws, you might need to disclose any material problems to prospective purchasers.
 A difficult neighbor could unfortunately reduce the value of your property.